laluz742/node-red-contrib-nspanel-lui/docs/page-node-grid.md

 The grid page offers a view of 6 or 8 elements in two rows.

-General information on configuration and input messages can be found in the documentation on the [page nodes](./page-nodes.md).

 ## Configuration

-Please see section [Configuration](./page-nodes.md#configuration) for page nodes.
+For information on node configuration, please see section [Configuration](./page-nodes.md#configuration) for page nodes.

 ## Input Messages